muchdogesec/ctibutler/utilities/README.md

 	--ignore_embedded_relationships True
 ```

-Note, `ignore_embedded_relationships` is set to `true` above, as it is known to cause problems ingesting all versions of ATT&CK and generating the embedded relationships.
+Note, `ignore_embedded_relationships` is set to `True` above, as it is known to cause problems ingesting all versions of ATT&CK and generating the embedded relationships.
 Though if you have a capable machine, setting this to `False` should work fine

 ## OPTIONAL: Download latest versions (at time of writing)